nyorain/vil/docs/own/ideas.md

   hook all that) but it might be useful to inspect command buffers without handles being destroyed

+- add option to automatically write some specific pattern into images/buffers on initialization, making it easier to detect uninitialized memory usage

 - explore what random stuff we are able to do
 	- Visualize models (drawcalls) on its own by inferring position (and possibly other attribs; hard to infer though, could use heuristics